-Further they also feel that the Department should consider changing the unit of sale from cubic metres to tonnes (as it was earlier).
+Further they also feel that the Department could consider changing the unit of sale from cubic metre; to tonnes (as it was earlier).

-The Forest Department of the Government of Karnataka could launch a long-range plan to take up afforestation of Hale wood.
+The Forest Department of the Government of Karritaka could launch a long-range plan to take up afforestation of Hale wood.
 Currently such a plan seems to be non-existent in the forest department's plan of action.

-The Forest Research Laboratory of the Government of India which is at present engaged in finding substitute wood for Wrightia Tinctoria, could work in close collaboration the Forest Department of the Government of Karnataka and the artisan groups and organizations involved in the development of LW.
+The Forest Research Laboratory of the Government of India which is at present engaged in finding substitute wood for Wrightia Tinctoria, could work in close collaboration with the Forest Department of the Government of Karnataka and the artisan groups and organizations involved in the development of LW.
 Research findings should be steadily disseminated through an evolved process to the LW artisans.
-This rot only increase awareness, but also create an atmosphere $oldsymbol{\sigma}$ f confidence towards the application of such species s ubstitute of wood in the preparation of LW articles.
+This would not only increase awareness, but also create an atmoshere of confidence towards the application of such species of the preparation substitute of wood in o f LW artilles.

-The Forest Department of the Government of Karnataka or any of ther NGO could organize the artisan community in regional groups and extend support systems to encourge community forestry to develop raw material resources.
+The Forest Department of the Government of Karnataka or any other NGO could organize the artisan community in regional groups and extend support systems to encourge community forestry to develop raw material resources.

-- 3. For Initiating Future Research and Development Inputs: - (i) Exhaustive research to assess scientifically existence and degree of poisonous/hazardous contents LW articles so that if necessary, remedial measures Ьe adopted, and to diversify the production of children's both India and abroad, needs in Ьe undertaken. - (ii) Artisans working on powerlathes need a few safety precautions, such as goggles to protect their eyes from any small chip of wood or wood dust.
-This can be enforced by the Government, as a safety measures in this industry. - (iii) The existing model of power lathes at Channapatna is extremely noisy.
+- 3. For Initiating Future Research and Development Inputs: - Exhaustive (i) research to assess scientifically the existence and degree of poisonous/hazardous contents LW articles so that if necessary, remedial measures can Ьe adopted, and to diversify the production of children's toys in India and abroad, needs both to Ьe undertaken. - (ii) Artisans working on powerlathes need a few safety precautions, such as goggles to protect their eyes from any small chip of wood or wood dust.
+This can be enforced by the Government as a safety measures in this industry. - (iii) The existing model of power lathes at Channapatna is extremely noisy.
 Technological improvements/refinements to reduce the noise is essential. - 4.
 For the Long Term Development of the LW Industry:

-To integrate all the prevailing and isolated development efforts of various institutions/govt bodies, an exclusive Lacquerware Development Board could be formed-the objectives and possible structure of the Board have already been dealt with in the previous Chapter.
+To integrate all the prevailing and isolated development efforts of various institutions/govt bodies, an exclusive Lacquerware Development Board could be formed the objectives and possible structure of the Board have already been dealt with in the previous Chapter.